United States Patent and Trademark Office, Commerce.

 In 2002, the USPTO submitted a report to Congress detailing a plan for the removal of a portion of its paper search collection.
 However, in response to public concern about relying exclusively on the electronic system, the USPTO decided to temporarily retain the paper collection of registrations with design coding, while improving the accuracy of its electronic database, and modified its plan accordingly.

 In 2007, the USPTO submitted a new report to Congress with updated information about the improved accuracy of its electronic database and USPTO Design Classification coding, microfilmed all paper trademark registrations that include design elements, and removed the entire paper search collection from its search facility.
 At the same time, the USPTO replicated in the automated search system the paper design code system, exhibiting these word-based codes in a new data field for the electronic search system called the Trademark Search Facility Classification Code Index (“TC Index”).
 The TC Index allowed those who wished to search using the old paper designations to continue to do so in the electronic database.

-After more than three years of coding under both the TC Index and USPTO Design Classification systems, the USPTO proposes to discontinue applying the TC Index code system to registrations because it is no longer cost-effective and is never used by USPTO examining attorneys and rarely used by the public.
+After more than three years of coding under both the TC Index and USPTO Design Classification systems, the USPTO proposes to discontinue applying the TC Index code system to Start Printed Page 81588registrations because it is no longer cost-effective and is never used by USPTO examining attorneys and rarely used by the public.